Hiruni98/Service-React-Website-/README.md

 ## Available Scripts

-To install the node mmodules run:
+To install the node modules run:

 ### `npm install`